Distansakademin/spring-weather-api-amrita123sabat/README.md

 ## f.
 UML Diagram

 UML (Unified Modeling Language) diagram to model the application This diagram provide a visual representation of the application's structure and relationships between its components.
+I have chosen to make a class diagram in Draw.io .

 ## 6. BDD (Behavior-Driven Development) and TDD (Test-Driven Development)